 Let’s Grow Downtown

-Having this amount of space downtown will open up new opportunities for us to advance the University’s priorities as stated in our Academic Plan, the themes that are emerging from our Campus Master Plan, and meet student residence needs.
+Having this amount of space downtown will open up new opportunities to advance the University’s priorities as stated in our Academic Plan, the themes that are emerging from our Campus Master Plan, and meet student residence needs.
 It also bodes well for the future of downtown Brandon.
 It represents one of the most significant developments for the University and City over the past several decades.

-We are committed to working collaboratively with all students, faculty and staff as we develop plans to make the best use of this downtown space.
+We are committed to working collaboratively with all students, faculty and staff as we fully develop plans to make the best use of this downtown space.
 We look forward to hearing your thoughts and vision for Brandon University’s downtown campus.